Dark-Pronay/Lab_Sessional_Tracker-/README.md

 # LabTracker Pro

-This is a Next.js application for tracking and managing lab performance, built within Firebase Studio.
+This is a Next.js application for tracking and managing lab performance with Firebase Support.

 ## Setup Instructions